sakan811/Common-Japanese-Morphemes-in-YOASOBI-Lyrics/README.md

 5. Save the file with a meaningful name (e.g., `yoasobi_songs.json`).
 6. The script will automatically process all JSON files in the lyrics directory.

+> You can seperate songs into it own JSON file, but the JSON structure should be as instructed

 ### Example of adding multiple songs:
 ```json
 {